 Rather than looking for pure volume of hours, we are looking for the quality of the experience, a variety of settings, and what you learned from your observations.
 You are encouraged to comment on meaningful observation experiences in essays and in interviews.

 All prerequisites may be completed at a community college, except for the upper-division basic science requirement.
-It is also strongly recommended that Human or Mammalian Anatomy with lab and Human or Mammalian Physiology with lab be completed at a 4-yr institution and at the upper division level.

 Our most competitive applicants take multiple upper division courses.